Magnitus-/hypriot-kit/README.md

 This is a work in progress.
 I'm making the repo public at the present time even though it isn't completed to publish an image on Docker Hub.

-Currently, the components for the SD image are generated, but not the final SD image.

-Also, while the binary to run the project in a more user-friendly way is completed, the logic to combine user-provided configurations with the default configuration baked into the image is not yet implemented.
+While the binary to run the project in a more user-friendly way is completed, the logic to combine user-provided configurations with the default configuration baked into the image is not yet implemented.

 TODO:
-- Combine SD image components into SD image
 - Add logic to merge user-provided configuration into the default
+- Add optional verbosity (nice to have)
+- Add option to use mapped volume instead of named volume for artifacts (nice to have)

 # Overview